 Information technology risk, cyber risks and third-party risk remain top risks, not only for the financial services sector, but for other industries worldwide.
-Geopolitical tensions have increased the risk of nation state actors attacking critical infrastructure, including banks and critical third parties (e.g., utilities, telecom providers, etc.).
+Geopolitical tensions have increased the risk of nation state actors attacking critical infrastructure, including banks and critical third parties.

-Information technology risk is the risk associated with the use, ownership, operation and adoption of information systems that can result in business interruptions, client service disruptions and loss of confidential information causing financial loss, reputational damage, and regulatory fines and pensalties.
+Information technology risk is the risk associated with the use, ownership, operation and adoption of information systems that can result in business interruptions, client service disruptions and loss of confidential information causing financial loss, reputational damage, and regulatory fines and penalties.

-Cybersecurity risk is the risk to the Issuer associated with cyberattacks initiatied to disrupt or disable its operations or to expose or damage data.
+Cybersecurity risk is the risk to the Issuer associated with cyberattacks initiated to disrupt or disable its operations or to expose or damage data.
 The Issuer continues to be subject to heightened inherent risk of cyberattacks, data breaches, cyber extortion and similar compromises, due to: (i) the size, scale, and global nature of its operations; (ii) its heavy reliance on the internet to conduct day-to-day business activities; (iii) its intricate technological infrastructure; and (iv) its reliance on third-party service providers.

-Third-party risk is the risk or failure to effectively manage third parties which may expose us to service disruptions, regulatory action, financial loss, litigation or reputational damage.
-The Issuer's exposure to information technology, cyber and third-party risks increases as it continues to partner with third-party service providers and adopt new business models and technologies (e.g., cloud computing, Artificial Intelligence ("AI") and machine learning).
+Third-party risk is the risk or failure to effectively manage third parties which may expose the Issuer to service disruptions, regulatory action, financial loss, litigation or reputational damage.
+The Issuer's exposure to information technology, cyber and third-party risks increases as it continues to partner with third-party service providers and adopt new business models and technologies (e.g., cloud computing, software-as-a-service ("SAAS"), generative artificial intelligence ("GenAI") and machine learning).
 Threat actors gravitate towards vulnerabilities in an ecosystem, and the weakest link in the supply chain can be a supplier or third-party service provider that may not have sufficiently robust controls.
-Other key drivers of third-party risk include global economic pressures related to inflation, and concentration of suppliers and fourth parties (i.e. vendors of our third-party providers) within the broader supply chain.
-Third-party providers critical to the Issuer's operations are actively monitored for impacts on their ability to delvier services to the Issuer, including impacts resulting from fourth parties.
-On April 24, 2023, OSFI released its final Guideline B-10 - Third-Party Risk Management, which sets out expectations for managing risks associated with third-party arrangements for FRFIs.
-This guideline will be effective on May 1, 2024.
-The Issuer has assessed the requirements and does not anticipate any issues in complying with the requirements by the effective date.
+Other key drivers of thirdparty risk include global economic pressures related to inflation, and concentration of suppliers and fourth parties (i.e. suppliers of the Issuer's third party providers) within the broader supply chain.
+Thirdparty providers critical to the Issuer's operations are actively monitored for impacts on their ability to deliver services to the Issuer, including impacts resulting from fourth parties.

-Ransomware threats are growing in sophistication and being used to launch major supply chain attacks.
-Additionally, clients' use of personal devices can create further avenues for potential cyber-related incidents, as the Issuer has little or no control over the safety of these devices.
+Ransomware threats continue to grow in sophistication and be used to launch major supply chain attacks.
 Resulting implications could include business interruptions, client service disruptions, financial loss, theft of intellectual property and confidential information, litigation, enhanced regulatory attention and penalties, as well as reputational damage.
-Furthermore, the adoption of emerging technologies, such as cloud computing, AI, including generative AI, and robotics, call for continued focus and investment to manage risks effectively.
+Furthermore, the adoption of emerging technologies, such as cloud computing, AI, including GenAI, and robotics, call for continued focus and investment to manage risks effectively.

-Not managing these risks may have an adverse impact on the Issuer's financial performance and condition.
+Failure to effectively manage these risks may have an adverse impact on the Issuer's financial performance and condition.